stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ## Use Case: Flexible Error Handling

-A common recurring pattern when writing larger applications is the combination of different parts of a program each with their own failure types in a larger effectful computation.
+A recurring pattern when writing larger applications is the combination of different parts of a program each with their own failure types in a larger effectful computation.
 We saw this, for instance, when implementing a command line